Peter Diamandis: Career

 Diamandis has founded over 25 companies in the areas of longevity, space, venture capital, and education.

 International Space University

-In 1987, during his third year of medical school, Diamandis cofounded International Space University with Todd Hawley, Walter Anderson, Christopher Mau, and Robert Richards.
+In 1987, during his third year of medical school, Diamandis cofounded International Space University with Todd Hawley and Robert Richards.
 Diamandis served as the university's managing director and chief operating officer until 1989.
 Today, ISU offers a Space Studies program and two accredited Master of Space Studies degrees.
 Its $30 million campus is headquartered in Strasbourg, France.

 International MicroSpace, Inc.

 Diamandis cofounded Microsat Launch Systems, later renamed International MicroSpace Inc., in 1989 during his fourth year of medical school and served as the company's CEO.
 IMI designed a small launcher called Orbital Express (later renamed "ORBEX") for taking 100-kg payloads to low-Earth orbit, collaborating with Bristol Aerospace for the manufacture.
 The company won a $100 million SDIO contract for one launch plus nine options and was sold to CTA Inc of Rockville, MD in 1993 for $250,000.
 Diamandis joined CTA for one year as VP of Commercial Space Programs post-acquisition.
 The ORBEX contract was eventually canceled "because of a glut of small launchers," and CTA put the project on hold and eventually canceled the project.